urvin-compliance/caracal/README.md

 Rails integration can be added via the [Caracal-Rails](https://github.com/trade-informatics/caracal-rails) gem.

+## Using Variables

+Lexical scope is a pretty big challenge for Caracal and it often confuses new users.
+This [closed issue](https://github.com/trade-informatics/caracal/issues/71) covers the discussion both from the user and library persepctive.

 ## Filing an Issue

 Caracal was written for and tested against Word 2010, 2013, and Office365.
 It should also open in LibreOffice